Sprint Triathlon Training: 10 Tempo Bike Sessions

 • Make sure to adjust your gear and cadence to match the terrain (e.g., hills, flats).

-A: They develop muscular endurance, pacing control, and mental focus—key for holding a strong, steady effort during a short but intense race.
+They develop muscular endurance, pacing control and mental focus.
+Key for holding a strong, steady effort during a short but intense race.

 Final thoughts

-By incorporating these tempo bike sessions into your training, you’ll increase your stamina and efficiency, making the bike portion of your sprint triathlon more powerful and sustainable.
-With consistent practice, race day will feel like another successful training session!
+By consistently incorporating these focused tempo bike sessions into your regular training routine, you’ll significantly increase both your stamina and overall efficiency on the bike.
+This will make the cycling portion of your sprint triathlon not only more powerful but also much more sustainable throughout the race.
+With dedicated and consistent practice over time, you’ll find that race day feels less stressful and more like an extension of your successful training sessions!

 Ready to ride stronger for longer on race day?